Linaro/lava/doc/v2/pdudaemon.rst

-.. _pdu_daemon:
+.. _pdudaemon:

-PDU Daemon
+PDUDaemon
 **********

+The `PDUDaemon project <https://github.com/pdudaemon/pdudaemon>` presents a simple interface to control most popular PDU (Power Distribution Unit) models.
+LAVA can be configured to use PDUDaemon requests to control power on devices in your lab.

-APC PDUs (Power Distribution Unit) only support one control session at a time.
+Some PDUs only support one control session at a time.
 In a :term:`distributed deployment` LAVA installation with multiple :term:`remote worker` machines there is a possibility that more than one dispatcher may attempt to access a PDU simultaneously.
 In this case the power